Learn About Pearls

 Spring Ring Clasp

 Our large spring ring clasp offers a larger lever than most jewelry.
 Just pull back on the small lever and the spring will compress, leaving an opening so you can slide a the ring inside.
 Releasing the lever causes the clasp to close automatically, firmly locking the chain in place.
-This type of clasp is very versatile and very secure.
-Unlike most spring clasps, you can fasten this with ease, even behind your neck.

 Toggle Clasps